 University Police and Public Safety.
-Wright State University has its own police department, which is responsible for ensuring a safe environment for all people on campus.
+Wright State has its own police department, which is responsible for ensuring a safe environment for all people on campus.
 Police enforce university regulations and state and city laws, and investigate reports of crimes.
-In addition to police patrols of parking lots and public areas, the university also features special telephone boxes throughout campus if anyone needs to report an emergency directly into the police dispatch center.
-There is also a 24-hour safety escort service for students who do not wish to walk to their cars alone.
-The Wright State Police have published a booklet with public safety information and statistics on crimes reported, which can be downloaded as a PDF file from www.wright.edu/admin/safety/resources/report.html on their website.
+In addition to police patrols of parking lots and public areas, the university also provides special telephone boxes throughout campus if anyone needs to report an emergency directly into the police dispatch center.
+There is also a safety escort service for students who do not wish to walk to their cars alone.
+The Wright State police have published a booklet with public safety information and statistics on crimes reported, which can be downloaded as a PDF file from www.wright.edu/safetyreport.

 Health Care.
-Wright State University policy requires all international students and their spouses and dependents to purchase the University Student Health Insurance Plan at competitive rates.
+Wright State policy requires all international students and their spouses and dependents to purchase the university’s Student Health Insurance Plan at competitive rates.
 The plan covers hospital care, which can be very expensive in the United States.
 All students, including international students, may receive treatment for minor ailments at the Student Health Services office on campus.
-Wright State University students with F or J visas are required by university policy to maintain health insurance coverage (including medical evacuation and repatriation) during their studies.
-For details of this requirement, please contact the University Center for International Education.
+Wright State students with F or J visas are required by university policy to maintain health insurance coverage (including medical evacuation and repatriation) during their studies.
+For details of this requirement, please contact the UCIE.

 The Wright State campus has bus stops for Miami Valley Regional Transit Authority (RTA) buses; you can learn more at their website at www.mvrta.org.
 Some taxi service is also available.
 However, in Dayton the majority of the people travel by automobile.
-Pedestrian and bicycle transportation is often not practical around Wright State.
+Pedestrian travel is often not practical around Wright State.
 International guests should be prepared to arrange for the use of an automobile while visiting.
-UCIE can advise you on obtaining a nonrenewable/non-transferable Ohio drivers license, if you intend to drive while you are here.
-Speed limits and distances in Ohio are given in miles (1 mile = 1.6 km.), though in most cars, the speedometer displays both miles and kilometers per hour.
+UCIE can advise you on obtaining a non-renewable/nontransferable Ohio drivers license, if you intend to drive while you are here.
+Speed limits and distances in Ohio are given in miles (one mile = 1.6 kilometers), though in most cars, the speedometer displays both miles and kilometers per hour.

 Please take a look at a brochure from "The Welcome Club",